UKCloud/documentation/articles/openshift/oshift-how-disable-weak-cipher-suites-enable-hsts.md

 > It is currently not possible to enable HSTS for the OpenShift v3.x web console or the OpenShift v4.x API server.

 > [!WARNING]
 > HSTS should only be enabled on routes which currently have a valid certificate; should the certificate become invalid the route will be inaccessible, due to how browsers' HSTS mechanism works.
-Particular caution should be exercised if you are using a non-standard hostname (i.e. not ending in `<your-cluster-hostname>.ukcloud.com`) for a route - in this case you should ensure a valid certificate is contained within the route spec.
+Particular caution should be exercised if you are using a non-standard hostname (i.e. not ending in `<your-cluster-hostname>.ukcloud.com`) for a route - in this case you should ensure a valid certificate is contained within the route spec for edge and re-encrypt routes or within the container if using the pass-through TLS encryption method.

 HSTS can be enabled on secure routes by using the following command: